ACupOfLinux/WerryOS-dotfiles/README.md

 it only takes one simple command! sudo dnf group install "Xfce Desktop"

 and that should install everything!!! have fun :)

+EDIT! you also need to install ocs-url by typing this in the rpm-packages directory! sudo dnf install ./rpm-packages/ocs-url-3.1.0-1.fc20.x86_64.rpm